GoogleCloudPlatform/terraform-google-enterprise-genai/README.md

-# terraform-example-foundation
+# terraform-google-enterprise-genai

-This example repository shows how the CFT Terraform modules can build a secure Google Cloud foundation, following the [Google Cloud security foundations guide](https://cloud.google.com/architecture/security-foundations).
-The supplied structure and code is intended to form a starting point for building your own foundation with pragmatic defaults that you can customize to meet your own requirements.
-Currently, the step 0 is manually executed.
-From step 1 onwards, the Terraform code is deployed by using either Google Cloud Build (default) or Jenkins.
-Cloud Build has been chosen by default to allow you to quickly get started without having to deploy a CI/CD tool, although it is worth noting the code can easily be executed by your preferred tool.

 ## Overview

+This repository serves as a example for configuring an environment for the development and deployment of Machine Learning applications using the Vertex AI platform on Google Cloud.
+It seamlessly integrates the Cloud Foundation Toolkit (CFT) and implements robust security measures, drawing heavily from the [terraform-example-foundation](https://github.com/terraform-google-modules/terraform-example-foundation/tree/v4.0.0) codebase.

-This repo contains several distinct Terraform projects, each within their own directory that must be applied separately, but in sequence.
+The repo is separated in distinct Terraform projects, each within their own directory that must be applied separately, but in sequence.
-Each of these Terraform projects are to be layered on top of each other, and run in the following order.

 ### [0. bootstrap](./0-bootstrap/)